 Certification: Contractor installing HDPE pipe and the fusion jointing of fittings to HDPE pipe shall be certified for such work by ISCO Manufacturing, Howell, MI.

-Coordination: Contractor shall coordinate irrigation and excavation work, and coordinate with MSU for the installation of main line, sleeving and Owner provided items.
+Coordination: Contractor shall coordinate irrigation and excavation work, and coordinate with MSU for the installation of main line, sleeves and Owner provided items.

 Weekly construction meetings with irrigation contractor, MSU staff and the Project Representative will be held to coordinate work and installation sequence.
 Attendance at meetings is mandatory.